yoclaire/yoclaire/README.md

 I’m a **Security Engineer** and **System Administrator** based in the **San Francisco Bay Area**, specializing in endpoint security, identity protection, cloud infrastructure security, data privacy, and compliance.
 With extensive experience in **macOS, Linux, and cloud platforms**, I’m passionate about creating secure environments that not only meet but exceed compliance standards.

-- 🛡️ Previous Roles: Significant contributions in endpoint detection, vulnerability management, and SOC2/PCI-DSS compliance in financial and ad tech.
+- 🛡️ Previous Roles: Significant contributions in endpoint detection, vulnerability management, and SOC2/PCI-DSS compliance in financial and ad tech industries.
 - 💬 Ask me about **macOS fleet management**, **Terraform automation**, **Docker**, and **SIEM integrations**.
 - 🌍 Privacy Advocate: Implemented GDPR, CCPA, and other privacy strategies as part of IAB Tech Lab GPP working group, assuring privacy-by-design in digital advertising.
 - 🎉 Fun fact: I’m into liminal horror, meditation, and spending quality time with my cat **Norma**, who’s my regular desk buddy!